llord1/llord1.github.io/07c-PoliceSurvey.md

 Unrecognised language(s)

 *8a.
 Please indicate the language you use most often to communicate and your proficiency.
-Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.
+Note: "Listen/ Understand" can include scenarios where you can comprehend but not converse in a language.
 (Very well, Well, Not well, Not at all, Not applicable)*

 English